meilisearch/specifications/text/0060-tasks-api.md

 | -----   | ------------ |
 | dumpUid | The generated uid of the dump |

+Since the creation of a dump is not a task associated with a particular index, it will only be visible on the `GET` - `/tasks` and `GET` - `tasks/:task_uid` endpoints.

+Fully qualified and summarized task objects related to a dump creation display a `null` `indexUid` field.

 #### 5. Examples

 e.g. A fully qualified `task` object in an `enqueued` state.